Why to implement the crime of aggression in domestic law

 Incorporation of the crime of aggression in the criminal code

 While some 25 States already had domestic criminal provisions on the crime of aggression, many others did not, owing not least to the fact that until June 2010, there was no treaty-based and detailed international definition of the crime of aggression.
 When considering ratification of the Kampala amendments, many States will wish to reconsider their domestic criminal laws in this regard.
-Generally speaking, the safest way to implement the definition is to stick as closely as possible to the wording of Article 8 bis, and to focus domestic jurisdiction on crimes of aggression that might be committed by a State’s own leaders.
+Generally speaking, the safest way to implement the definition is to stick as closely as possible to the wording of Article 8 bis, and to focus domestic jurisdiction on the crime of aggression that might be committed by a State’s own leaders.
 It is reasonable to expect that the domestic criminalization of aggression will have the strongest deterrent effect vis à vis a domestic audience.
 Nevertheless, some States also extend their jurisdictional reach over acts of aggression committed by foreign leaders (on the basis of the principle of territoriality, or on the basis of universal jurisdiction).
 Such an extensive domestic criminalization of aggression raises a number of legal issues that are addressed in more detail in our Kampala Handbook.